Tim Anderson Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the ninth-ranked team ERA across all league pitching staffs (3.96).
+- The Blue Jays have the 10th-ranked team ERA across all MLB pitching staffs (3.94).

 © 2023 Data Skrive.
 All rights reserved.